TheDrawingCoder-Gamer/TheDrawingCoder-Gamer.github.io/gaystory/001_intro.md

-# intro idk

-Miller Gensch  - tall (6' 4") with red hair, tied back into a man bun. not as muscular as Cliff and focuses on reading Cliff Gayload Behringer - averge height (5' 11') with dirty blond hair. swimmer, sort of muscular (has a V shape going on)

-Cliff has to go to a bookstore i guess

 It's a new semester.
 Cliff needs a textbook for his English class.
 He doesn't really focus on his classes too much, but he still needs a good grade to be a professional swimmer.
 He heads over to the library and asks the librarian, if he can buy a textbook.